Chicory: History

 In 1766, Frederick the Great banned the importation of coffee into Prussia, leading to the development of a coffee substitute by Brunswick innkeeper Christian Gottlieb Förster (died 1801), who gained a concession in 1769–70 to manufacture it in Brunswick and Berlin.
 By 1795, 22 to 24 factories of this type were in Brunswick.
 Lord Monboddo describes the plant in 1779 as the "chicoree", which the French cultivated as a pot herb.
 In Napoleonic Era France, chicory frequently appeared as an adulterant in coffee, or as a coffee substitute.
-Chicory was also adopted as a coffee substitute by Confederate soldiers during the American Civil War, and has become common in the United States.
-It was also used in the United Kingdom during the Second World War, where Camp Coffee, a coffee and chicory essence, has been on sale since 1885.
+Chicory was also adopted as a coffee substitute by Confederate soldiers during the American Civil War, and has become common in the U.S. It was also used in the UK during World War II, where Camp Coffee, a coffee and chicory essence, has been on sale since 1885.

 In the U.S., chicory root has long been used as a coffee substitute in prisons.
 By the 1840s, the port of New Orleans was the second-largest importer of coffee (after New York).
 Louisianans began to add chicory root to their coffee when Union naval blockades during the American Civil War cut off the port of New Orleans, thereby creating a long-standing tradition.

-Culture
+In culture

 Chicory is mentioned in certain ancient Chinese texts about silk production.
 Amongst traditional recommendations the primary caretaker of the silkworms, the "silkworm mother", should not eat or even touch it.

 The chicory flower is often seen as inspiration for the Romantic concept of the Blue Flower (e.g. in German language Blauwarte ≈ blue lookout by the wayside).
 Similar to the springwort and moonwort, it could open locked doors, according to European folklore.
 However, the plant must be gathered at noon or midnight on St. James's Day and cut with gold while being silent, or else one would die afterwards.

 Chicory was also believed to grant its possessor invisibility.